GameProcessors.com

 Meat Thermometer

-Especially useful for monitoring your cooler temps or checking cured sausage internal temperature.
-Keep your carcass below 40°F at all times.
+Especially useful for monitoring your cooler temps during aging or checking cured sausage internal temperature.
+Keep your carcass below 40°F at all times to prevent spoilage.

 LOOK FOR:Instant-read digital thermometer, accurate to ±1°F